-Each month Google computes how much customers paid for your solution and what Google owes you.
-We generate a report to allow you to reconcile the payments you receive from us, and to give you information about how your customers are deploying your solution.
+Each month, Google computes how much your customers paid for your solution, and what Google owes you.
+We generate a report to let you reconcile the payments you receive from us, and to give you information about how your customers are deploying your solution.

-If this is the first time you're integrating with GCP Marketplace, you must enroll for partner payments after your partner agreement is in place, and you're ready to launch.
-Use the Partner Enrollment Form to enroll for payments.
-You need your tax ID and bank account information to complete the enrollment.
+If this is the first time you're integrating with Google Cloud Marketplace, you must enroll for partner payments after your partner agreement is in place and you're ready to launch.

 Payments for a month of usage are made 4 business days before the end of the month.
 You receive payments from up to three Google corporate entities, depending on the entity that received the money from the customer.
 For questions related to payments, contact firstname.lastname@example.org.